 For multiple reasons eating healthy and cheaply don’t seem to go hand-in-hand with each other.
 One reason is overpriced superfoods.
-Another is a misconception that one must eat organic to eat healthy, which costs more than conventional food.
-Yet another reason people think eating healthy costs a fortune is because it requires use of specialty replacement products e.g Daiya cheese, tofu and soy milk.
+Another is a misconception that you must eat organic to eat healthy.
+And then people think eating healthy costs a fortune is because it requires use of specialty vegan replacement products e.g Daiya cheese, tofu and soy milk.

 However, superfoods, organic produce and replacement foods are nonessential to eat nutritiously.
 Below I share my advice on how to eat a high carb, low fat, whole food, plant-based diet at an affordable price.

 A staple is a food that you center your diet around.
 Staples are eaten at least once per day if not more.
 Staples are relatively inexpensive and contain a modest nutrient profile.
 Most staples are diverse— diverse meaning that they can be paired with a wide variety of other foods to create a number of flavors and meals.

 The selection of healthy staples available to you will depend upon your area, but for most people, staples will include one or a few of the following: